cpap7/FattyMenu/README.md

 This repository contains the source code to a little side-project I've been working on while playing Project Synapse.

+FattyMenu is a Direct3D9-specific ImGui menu that serves as a "**F**ast, **A**ll-in-one, **T**rusty **T**oolset for **Y**ou."

-FattyMenu is a lightweight, .dll file that can be loaded onto Garry's Mod via the game itself, or via manual map injection.
+It's packaged under a simple .dll file & folder that can be loaded onto Garry's Mod via the game itself, or via manual map injection.
 It uses in-game render hooks to create an ImGui window containing useful gameplay information relevant to the Combine factions on the server.

 # Content
-The menu itself contains the following tabs:
+The menu itself contains the following in the form of dockable in-game panels:

 - An in-game version of roughly ~80% of the Civil Protection SOP (missing a few tables and verbose sections)

-- A built-in library containing all the voicelines across each class on the server (except Transhuman Soldier and Ordinal, still WIP)
+- A built-in library containing all the voicelines across each class on the server, which can be searched through in-game.
+Voiceline entries can be configured and hot-reloaded via a .JSON file

-- Distribution permit info, including prerequisite civic point count & costs for permits, alongside costs for their associate packages
+- Distribution permit info, including prerequisite civic point count & costs for permits, alongside costs for their associated packages

-- Notepads for regular note-taking

-The code itself uses classes as containers for data organization purposes, and separate UI files for each tab.
-Should be easy to navigate given the project's overall structure.

-The UI tabs are managed under
-``GUI.cpp.``
+- A notepad utility panel for taking notes in-game

+- A panel containing a map provided by the SOP

+- A config settings panel, which can be used to control which panels get shown and the scale of the each image used within each panel

 # Compatibility
 This menu works with the following operating systems and versions of Garry's Mod: